ushaliveGitHub/Anime/README.md

 - The current search functionality is not an Autosuggest.
 Code can be refactored to enhance search to a true Autosuggest.

-- The anime detail is a slide up bottom draw.
-SwiftUI Navigation link works only on a device so, this is a work around.
-Code can be enhanced to embedd view in a Navigation and add navigation link.
-This would allow user to nav to the detail page.

 **Prerequisites